being an infj

 — How Can You Thrive?

 Different personality types have different strengths and weaknesses.
-For people with the INFJ personality type within the MBTI matrix, the main strengths include their sensitivity towards not just their close loved ones but also the world, deep empathy for others’ pain, creativity and loyalty in relationships.
+For people with the INFJ personality type within the MBTI matrix, the main strengths include their sensitivity towards not just their close loved ones but the entire world, deep empathy for others’ pain, creativity and loyalty in relationships.
 The downside is that they can be judged as being overly sensitive, standoffish towards people they’re not interested in and quick to avoid confrontation.

 INFJs are Introverted (they get energy from being alone as opposed to from being with others), Intuitive (they’re good at seeing patterns and potential futures), Feeling (they prioritise people’s emotions) and Judging (they’re planners and fans of order over chaos).